farahamir/trip-solutions/README.md

 ### 7. Sharding Logic

-The sharding logic is implemented in the `TdrShardingService` class, which routes database operations based on the `startTime` of the CDR:
+The sharding logic is implemented in the `TdrShardingService` class, which routes database operations based on the `startTime` of the TDR:

 - **Shard 2024**: Handles data with `startTime` for 2024 records.
 - **Shard 2023**: Handles data with `startTime` from 2023 records.